adampl2/CryptoSwap/README.md

 1. The Fontawesome icons did not render properly when wrapped in an anchor element.
 I fixed this by wrapping them in a button instead and utilising JavaScript to make sure each button leads to the correct source.

+2. The input field in the BTC/EUR convert section did not have a character limit.
+The maxlength attribute did not work since its type was a number.
+I have created a Javascript <code>.slice()</code> method to fix this and allow the maxlength attribute to be applied.

 ### Test Cases

 I have fully tested the website using Google Chrome and Mozilla Firefox on desktop (HP Pavilion Convertible 14 inch) and mobile (Samsung Note9).